treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 product = multiply_all(numbers)
 ```

-The second code is longer, but it's also easier to understand.
+The second code is longer, but folks without a functional programming background will often find it easier to understand.

 Anyone who has gone through one of my Python training courses can probably understand what that `multiply_all` function does, whereas that `reduce`/`lambda` combination is likely a bit more cryptic for many Python programmers.

-TODO looking at lambda in sorted call

-This works but that lambda expression is rarely more immediately clear than a clearly named function

-1. Lambda expressions are an odd and unfamiliar syntax to many Python programmers
-2. Lambda expressions inherently lack a name or documentation, meaning reading their code is the only way to figure out what they do
-3. Lambda expressions can have only one statement in them so certain language features that improve readability, like tuple unpacking, can't be used with them
-3. Many common uses of lambda can be replaced with already existing functions in the standard libray or built-in to Python
+In general, the act of using a higher order function, that is **passing one function into another function, tends to makes code more complex, which can hurt readability**.

 ## Should you ever use lambda expressions?

+So lambda expressions:

+- are an odd and unfamiliar syntax to many Python programmers
+- inherently lack a name or documentation, meaning reading their code is the only way to figure out what they do
+- can have only one statement in them so certain language features that improve readability, like tuple unpacking, can't be used with them
+- can often be replaced with already existing functions in the standard libray or built-in to Python

+Lambda expressions are rarely more immediately readable than a well-named function.

-Using lambda expressions is fine if:
+Using lambda expressions is fine if your situation meets all three of these criteria:

-- The operation you're doing is trivial: the function doesn't deserve a name
+1. The operation you're doing is trivial: the function doesn't deserve a name
-- Having a lambda expression makes your code more understandable than any function name you can think of
+2. Having a lambda expression makes your code more understandable than any function name you can think of
+3. You're pretty sure there's not already a function that does what you're looking for
-- Everyone on your team understands lambda expressions fairly well and you've all agreed to use them
+4. Everyone on your team understands lambda expressions fairly well and you've all agreed to use them

+If any three of those three statements don't fit your situation, I'd recommend writing a new function or (even better) embracing a function that already exists.

 [anonymous functions]: https://en.wikipedia.org/wiki/Anonymous_function
 [tuple unpacking]: http://treyhunner.com/2018/03/tuple-unpacking-improves-python-code-readability/